Cloudstrucc/Public/docs/Teams/build-book.md

 ---

 ### About Leonardo Company Canada

-Leonardo Canada Electronics is a global leader in Electronic Attack, Electronic Protection and Electronic Support tools and technologies, specializing in electronic warfare simulation solutions including Newton and SkyTender systems.
-As pioneers in Electronic Countermeasure (ECM) and Electronic Counter-Countermeasure (ECCM) capabilities, Leonardo Canada takes a leading role in the dynamic field of EW and synthetic environments, with over 30 years of expertise in electronic warfare simulation.

 This document provides comprehensive guidance for implementing Customer Managed Keys (CMK) for Microsoft Teams within Leonardo's secure defense and aerospace operational environment.